 For those of us who prefer a less vigorous activity, there is always Doga, aka doggie yoga.
 Sounds weird at first but think about it… Doesn’t your dog’s play bow kind-of resemble “downward facing dog”?
 And how about your dog’s first stretch in the morning?
 I’m thinking the “cobra” pose with a little “warrior” mixed in?
 Some dogs are pretty natural at yoga positioning.
 There are actually two types of doga: one, the dog is actually a partner in yoga moves; and the other, the dog’s wellbeing is the focus, as the owner stretches and gently manipulates the dog into relaxing poses.
 Enthusiasts say doga facilitates a strong bond between owner and dog.
 It promotes training, develops impulse control, establishes a pack mentality, and increases relaxation for your dog.
 I would imagine it would be quite entertaining too!

-If you have a strong, muscular dog, maybe like a mastiff, cane corso, or rottweiler, there are some additional activities he might enjoy.
-Weight pulling is a strength competition where the dog pulls weights, proportionate to his body weight, across a finish line.
+If you have a strong, muscular dog, maybe like a mastiff, cane corso, or rottweiler, there are some additional activities they might enjoy.
+Weight pulling is a strength competition where the dog pulls weights, proportionate to their body weight, across a finish line.
 Newfoundlands and St. Bernards often compete in Carting (aka drafting).
-Backpacking is also fun for strong dogs, as he will be required to carry 30% of his bodyweight over a certain distance.
+Backpacking is also fun for strong dogs, as they will be required to carry 30% of his bodyweight over a certain distance.

 Professional Dog Training at Holiday Barn Pet Resorts is an interactive activity for you and your dog too.
 In fact, we recommend professional dog training before pursuing any of the activities listed herein.
 Training will lay the groundwork for good communication between you and your dog, and good communication with your dog will enhance any activity you explore.
 Training doesn’t stop at the end of your dog’s initial schooling.
-You will be instructed by our Trainers on how to work with your dog so that he doesn’t forget what he has learned.
-Daily practice of what he has learned is important.
+You will be instructed by our Professional Dog Trainers on how to work with your dog so that they do not forget what they have learned.
+Daily practice of what they have learned is important.
 Through this continued practice, the communication and bond with your dog will flourish.

-After your dog’s initial training, he will have the opportunity to advance to even higher levels of training through our Professional Dog Training program.
+After your dog’s initial training, they will have the opportunity to advance to even higher levels of training through our Professional Dog Training program.
 You will always have something to work towards.
-Ask our trainers about the CGC, or about becoming a Therapy dog!
+Ask our Dog Trainers about the CGC, or about becoming a Therapy dog!

-While your dog is vacationing at Holiday Barn Pet Resorts, don’t worry that he will backslide into bad habits, or become anxious without that daily stimulation.
-We do a great job of continuing your dog’s engagement.
-We have a wide variety of activities to keep him busy.
-You might also consider a training “refresher” course while he is vacationing!
-Our Trainers will be happy to work with your dog to whatever degree you desire while you are away.
+To further reinforce your dog’s continued socialization and physical activity, a vacation or staycation at Holiday Barn Pet Resorts may be just the thing!
+We have a wide variety of activities to keep them busy.
+You might also consider a training “refresher” course while they are vacationing!
+Our Professional Dog Trainers will be happy to work with your dog to whatever degree you desire while you are away.